Ciara Brady: 2015–present

 Ciara breaks up with Tripp after learning he planted evidence against Ben and starts seeing Ben.
 Ben works for Stefan DiMera (Tyler Christopher as the security head, and does the dirty work of abducting Gabi Hernandez (Camila Banus) from the DiMera mansion per Steven's order.
 When Ciara finds out, she breaks up with Ben and leaves Salem to visit Theo.
 After her return, she is abducted by Jordan Ridgeway (Chrishell Stause) from the airport and kept hostage in the cabin, where she is tied up in bed.
 Ben rescues her from the burning cabin where she was left to die by Jordan.
 Hope shows up with Ted and threatens to shoot Ben, when Ciara comes in-between and fills her in on Jordan being guilty.
 Hope apologizes and thanks him for saving Ciara's life.
 Ciara feels sick, so Ben carries her to the hospital.

 Hope asks Ben to stay with Ciara before she leaves.
 Ciara rekindles her romance with Ben, Jordan shows up in Ciara's room and attacks Ben, knocking him out.
 Ciara stops her, as Jordan was trying to inject him.
 Jordan turns on her, about to kill her, but Ben saves her.
 Jordan is arrested and Ben and Ciara reunite.
 It is revealed that Claire is the one who set the first fire that almost killed her.
 When she finds out, she and Tripp compose a plan to get Claire to confess, but it goes horribly wrong and Claire kidnaps Ciara and tries to kill her again.
 Luckily, Ben, Hope, and Marlena (Deidre Hall) get there in time and stop her from setting another fire.
 Before Claire gets taken to Bayview Sanitarium, Ciara tells her that she forgives her and loves her, but they will never be like they used to.
 Victor Kiriakis (John Aniston) and Brady Black (Eric Martsolf) offer Ciara a job at Titan Industries and she accepts.
 Ciara is uneven about Jordan coming back to town, but Ben is determined to protect her.

-Ciara and Ben later get married in 2020, and In 2021, after getting amnesia, she rejects her husband Ben Weston and falls in love with Theo Carver.
-They both leave town on April 28, 2021, leaving Ben heartbroken.
-After regaining her memory, Ciara and Ben later re-marry and later welcome their son, Bo Brady-Weston.
+Reception

+In 2020, Charlie Mason from Soaps She Knows placed Ciara at #32 on their list of the 35 most memorable characters from Days of Our Lives, calling Ciara "The perfect mixture of her parents" and commenting that "this feisty force of nature turned into a fan favorite by Victoria Konefal is all but guaranteed to continue rising in this countdown as sand slips through the hourglass."